I’ve been thinking about playing darts outside lately.

 Actually, this feature is good for a dartboard in any environment.

-You could also go with something like the budget-friendly Viper Shot King, a classic tournament size bristle dartboard with a removable scoring ring, staple-free bull, and thin radial metal spider wire.
+You could also go with something like the budget-friendly Viper Shot King (affiliate link), a classic tournament size bristle dartboard with a removable scoring ring, staple-free bull, and thin radial metal spider wire.

 You could add a nice dartboard cabinet to any of these boards, or create a custom cabinet or backing surface.